What do they say at the beginning and end of AA meetings?

 Amen.

-Once this prayer is completed, the meeting is concluded and the members disperse.
-They may grab a snack to go, stay and talk with other members for a little, go leave and go about their business.
+Once this prayer is completed, the meeting is concluded, and the members disperse.
+They may grab a snack to go, stay and talk with other members for a little while, or leave and go about their business.

 Related Posts